shaunlebron/PterodactylAttack/README.md

 - [CocoonJS Launcher for Android](https://play.google.com/store/apps/details?id=com.ideateca.cocoonjslauncher)
 - [CocoonJS Launcher for iOS](https://itunes.apple.com/us/app/cocoonjs-by-ludei/id519623307?mt=8)

-### Every-time setup
+### Pre-run Checklist

-Now, here are some things that you have to remember to do everytime you want to mess around in this workspace.
+Now, here are a couple things that you have to remember to do everytime you want to mess around in this workspace.

-#### Keep the server running!
+#### 1. Keep the server running!

 The server is the important center of the entire workflow.
 It must be running whenever you want to test the game or run the tools.
 To start the